Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 Setting up the spacecraft

-Now that your scenario is set up with the constellation of volcanoes, you can begin the orbit design for STKSat.
-Insert a new satellite, propagate it into circular orbit, and model its imaging camera.
+Now that your scenario is set up with the constellation of volcanoes, you can begin the orbit design for your satellite.
+Insert a new Satellite oject, propagate it into circular orbit, and model its imaging camera.

 Various properties of the satellite can be changed by navigating through different tabs in the Properties Browser.
 For this tutorial, you will simplify the complexity of the problem by choosing the propagator that accounts for first-order Earth oblateness effects while ignoring drag, solar pressure, lunar gravitational effects, and higher-order Earth oblateness effects.